20220856/RR-20220856.github.io/README.md

 This is my GitHub Research Repository, consisting of information I have learned so far, and projects I may or may not have completed.
 Additionally, I am storing my general note-taking here for ease of access.

 ## Python KOANS
-My current completion of the Koans can be found [here](https://github.com/20220856/python_koans)
+My current completion of the Koans can be found [here](https://github.com/20220856/python_koans), and my first impressions are that they are interesting, and fun.

 ## Software Development
 [Assignments](./Software-Development/Assignments/) (obselete)<br>